Friday, June 11, 2021

 Image Retrieved From: Railroad Museum of Pennsylvania Photo Archive

-On June 11, 1878, a mixed train comprised of 27-ton Engine No. 4, three freight cars, and a passenger car departed Snow Shoe for the downhill trip to Bellefonte.
+On June 11, 1878, a mixed train comprised of 27-ton Engine No. 4, three freight cars, and a passenger car departed Snow Shoe for the trip to Bellefonte.
 Three passengers and four crewmen, including Conductor Ed Nolan, were onboard.
-As the train reached the mid-point of Miller's Spring Trestle, the spans suddenly lurched forward from under it, collapsing the piers like dominos and dropping the train and most of the trestle in a thunderous crash of splintering wood.
+As the train reached the mid-point of Miller's Spring Trestle, the spans suddenly lurched forward from under it, collapsing the piers like dominos and dropping the train and most of the trestle into the hollow in a thunderous crash of splintering wood.

 Engine No. 4 and the passenger car are the only recognizable pieces of equipment